openvswitch/ovs/Documentation/howto/dpdk.rst

 Extended & Custom Statistics
 ----------------------------

-DPDK Extended Statistics API allows PMD to expose unique set of statistics.
+DPDK Extended Statistics API allows PMD to expose a unique set of statistics.
-The Extended statistics are implemented and supported only for DPDK physical and vHost ports.
-Custom statistics are dynamic set of counters which can vary depenend on a driver.
+The Extended Statistics are implemented and supported only for DPDK physical and vHost ports.
+Custom statistics are a dynamic set of counters which can vary depending on the driver.
 Those statistics are implemented for DPDK physical ports and contain all "dropped", "error" and "management" counters from XSTATS.
 XSTATS counters list can be found here:
 <https://wiki.opnfv.org/display/fastpath/Collectd+Metrics+and+Events>`__.